dusk-network/dusk-protocol/consensus/basics/staking.md

 #### Generator Reward
 The *generator reward* constitutes the 80% of the block reward.
 This amount is further split into two: a fixed part (70% of the block reward) and variable part (10% of the block reward) subject to the inclusion of extra votes in the block certificate.

 In particular, we give a quota of the variable part for each extra credit beyond the quorum threshold.
-In other words, considering two committees (Validation and Ratification) of 64 credits and quorum of 43 credits, we split the variable part of the generator reward into 42 quotas.
-The block generator will receive as many quotas as the number of credits beyond 86 (43 for each committee).
+In other words, considering two committees (Validation and Ratification) of 64 credits and a quorum of 43 credits, we split the variable part of the generator reward into 42 quotas ($(64-43) \times 2$).
+The block generator will receive as many quotas as the number of credits beyond 86 ($43 \times 2$).

 Formally: